Firearms & Ammunition

 Conserving public land

-More than 36 million acres are maintained for public access or habitat management with excise taxes, like Kentucky’s 2,900 acre Rockcastle River Wildlife Management Area, acquired in 2016 and now open to the public.
+More than 36 million acres are maintained for public access or habitat management with federal excise taxes, like Kentucky’s 2,900 acre Rockcastle River Wildlife Management Area, acquired in 2016 and now open to the public.

 Did You Know?

-Wildlife Restoration grants use excise taxes to ensure abundant wildlife, increase hunter access to millions of acres of wildlife habitat, and welcome new people into the shooting sports through education — a productive trifecta that ultimately benefits manufacturers.
+Wildlife Restoration grants use federal excise taxes to ensure abundant wildlife, increase hunter access to millions of acres of wildlife habitat, and welcome new people into the shooting sports through education — a productive trifecta that ultimately benefits manufacturers.

 Bighorn Sheep Population

-Excise taxes provide the opportunity to observe population management
+Federal excise taxes provide the opportunity to observe population management

 This important work is done for the health and preservation of the Bighorn sheep population, as well as many other species – in return providing enjoyment for both hunters and non-hunters alike.